bennypepper/Lapor-Aman/README.md

    *Then navigate to `http://localhost:8000` in your browser.*

 3. **Admin Access:**
-   To access the admin panel and decrypt the mock data, log in with the authorized staff email and use the decryption key: `LaporAman2025`.
+   To access the admin panel and decrypt the mock data, log in with the authorized staff email and use the decryption key that you've set.